 Tara Parlee joined the Women’s Empowerment Network team in June 2018 and has been facilitating our Working 4 Change programs.
 She is a strong believer in inclusive communities and truly enjoys forming meaningful relationships with different people and organizations throughout the community.
 Tara has an abundance of experience in working to help people create positive change in their lives and is currently working towards obtaining a degree in Arts and Community Studies from Cape Breton University.
 In her spare time she likes to spend time with her family, enjoys trail running, and runs the occasional marathon!

-Brooke Cheeks is the newest member of the team and is thrilled to be working alongside such strong, passionate, and dedicated women.
-Brooke graduated from Mount Allison University last year and has always had a passion for being deeply involved in her community.
-She will be working on our Tackling Childcare Barriers research project, as well as facilitating a variety of programs.
-She cares immensely about the many issues women face and is committed to working towards an inclusionary and equitable society in which all of its members are able to contribute at their full potential.
-While not at work, you can most often find Brooke rollerblading along Harbour Passage, talking someoneís ear off about cool math concepts, or playing frisbee!
+Brooke is a graduate from Mount Allison University and has always had a passion for being deeply involved in her community.
+She is the lead on our Tackling Childcare Barriers research project, as well as the facilitator for the POWER UP! program.
+She cares immensely about the many issues women face and is committed to working with women to help them connect with themselves and others, realize their own potential, and to take their next step in life.
+While not at work, you can most often find Brooke rollerblading along Harbour Passage, talking someone’s ear off about cool math concepts, or playing frisbee!